Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 <figcaption><strong>Example of filtering code smells in Jerzyk’s online catalogue.</strong></figcaption>
 </figure>

-For example, the screenshot above shows the result of filtering code smells that are *OO Abusers* and affect *Interfaces*: the result includes the *Refused Bequest*, *Base Class depends on Subclass*, and *Inappropriate Static* code smells.
+For example, the screenshot above shows the result of filtering code smells that are *OO Abusers* and affect *Interfaces* which includes the *Refused Bequest*, *Base Class depends on Subclass*, and *Inappropriate Static* code smells.

 <figure>